Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Table Extraction

 \subsection{Table Extraction Tasks}

 Table Extraction (TE) involves detecting and recognizing a table's logical structure and content from its unstructured presentation in a document.
 TE can be decomposed in subtasks, as follows.

 \paragraph{Table Detection (TD)} This consists in \emph{detecting} tables in an input document (PDF document, or page given as a bitmap image).
 We assume tables are \emph{aligned with the axes} of the pages, and might have been \emph{rotated} by \(\pm 90\) degrees.
-Typically, a table is detected as a \textbf{rectangular bounding box} \((x_0, y_0), (x_1, y_1)\), where \(x_0\), \(y_0\), \(x_1\), and \(y_1\) are the coordinates of the top left corner and bottom right corner of the bounding box, respectively.
-Note that some TE models do not output bounding boxes, but only \textbf{HTML tables}.
+Typically, a table is detected as a \textbf{rectangular bounding box}.
+Note that some TE models do not output bounding boxes, but only HTML tables.

-\paragraph{Table Structure and Content Recognition} Table Structure Recognition (TSR) consists in \emph{recognizing the structure of a table in terms of rows, columns, and cells}.
+\paragraph{Table Structure Recognition (TSR)} This consists in \emph{recognizing the structure of a table in terms of rows, columns, and cells}.
 The input can be a cropped table image or a page image with detected table bounding box.
 Table Content Recognition (TCR) \emph{identifies the content (characters) within each cell}.
 Clearly, TCR depends on TSR for the identification of cells; the two tasks are often performed together.
-Thus, by a small abuse of language, and for coherence with prior work, we will denote \emph{both tasks} by the TSR acronym.
-At the end of TSR, the table is fully captured in the structured format introduced earlier, and directly rendered in HTML with its rows, cells, spans, and content.
+Thus, by a small abuse of language, we will denote \emph{both tasks} by the TSR acronym.
+At the end of TSR, the table is fully captured in a structured format, and can be rendered in HTML with its rows, cells, spans, and content.
+We give a complete formal definition of an extracted table's structure (cells, spans, and merged cells) in \autoref{app:table-formalism}.